kshankar/academic-shankar/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2018-09-01"
   date_end = "2019-02-28"
-  description = """An industrial attachment fellowship with Huawei (Malaysia) for a period of six months."""
+  description = """An industrial attachment fellowship with Huawei (Malaysia) for a period of six months"""

 [[item]]
   organization = "Universiti Sains Malaysia"